zihanchen/CS-246notes/lecture12.md

 ```C++
 Student Billy = {60, 70, 80};
 ```
-this is okay bt it is limited
+this is okay but it is limited
 - can't ensure grades are between 0 and 100

 What if we included a method whose only job is to perform object initialization